OS2sandbox/connector/README.md

 # 🔄 connector

 > [!IMPORTANT]
-> *This project is still in its early phases*
+> *This project is still in its early phases*.
+>
 > *"connector" is a working title and is subject to change*

-A os2 sandbox project for collaboration on a modern, open data workflow architecture for data integrations and data workflows.
+An os2 sandbox project for collaboration on a modern, open data workflow architecture for data integrations and data workflows, based on upstream components.

 An early project description in danish is available here: [🇩🇰 Projektbeskrivelse på dansk](./documents/projektbeskrivelse_da.md)